Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Ultimately, they delivered four originals, “Changeling” [streaming], “Tears For The Hierophant“, “In Flight” and “Watcher Of The Watchers“, along with a cool, trippy take on The Doors classic, “Strange Days“.
 Once again, I was made aware of yet another promising band making their mark within the AVL underground (a regular occurrence for me there) and it will be cool to watch their growth.

 Next to take the stage would be Portland’s doom powerhouse, WITCH MOUNTAIN, who recently released their self-titled album through Svart Records.
-The album is their first studio record with new bassist, Justin Brown, and the first full-length to be laid down with vocalist Kayla Dixon.
+The album is their first studio record with its new bassist, Justin Brown, and the first full-length to be laid down with vocalist Kayla Dixon.
 The band is rounded out by longtime members Nathan Carson (drums) and Rob Wrong (guitar).

 The quartet delivered amazing renditions of several of the new record’s tracks including “Midnight“, “Burn You Down” and “Nighthawk“, along with some of their older classics.
-Being the stand-alone entity they are, WITCH MOUNTAIN walk a fine line between doom and classic metal, their songs powered by Rob’s massive riffs and incendiary guitar playing.
+Being the stand-alone entity they are, WITCH MOUNTAIN walks a fine line between doom and classic metal, their songs powered by Rob’s massive riffs and incendiary guitar playing.

 In the six years since I first discovered Atlanta’s ROYAL THUNDER, I’ve managed to catch them live at least eight or so times, all over the eastern U.S. seaboard.
 I never tire of these experiences and am never disappointed or subject to a lame live presentation from the band.
 Tonight would be no different.